caltechlibrary/orcidtools/README.md

   Orcid Tools

-Library for making command line tools that interact with the ORCID Public API
+A set of Bash scripts, Go language package and command line tools for working with the Public ORCID API.

 ## Configuration

-The commands available with the _ot_ package require three environment variables to be defined.
+Running the Bash scripts or command line tools built on the _ot_ package require specific environment variables to be defined.

 + ORCID_API_URL
 + ORCID_CLIENT_ID
 + ORCID_CLIENT_SECRET

 If you want to use the API URL https://pub.orcid.org then you'll seen to register your application to generate your client id and secret.
 If you want to experiment with the orcid public api to